magneticio/vamp.io/content/resources/run vamp/vamp-configuration.md

 These ports need to be available on all Vamp Gateway Agent hosts.

-## Environment variable configuration
+## Environment variables

 Each configuration parameter can be replaced by an environment variable.
-Environment variable name is based on configuration parameter name - all non-alphanumerics are replaced with `_` and converted to upper case:
+Environment variable names are based on the configuration parameter name converted to upper case and with all non-alphanumerics replaced by an underscore `_`

+#### Example - environment variable names

 ```
 vamp.info.message           ⇒ VAMP_INFO_MESSAGE